Cethric/Cethric.github.io/_posts/2020-04-22-Introduction-to-GraphQL.md

 ```

 ## Hasura GraphQL Engine
 The [Hasura GraphQL Engine][hasura-home-page] is an alternative batteries included approach to creating a GraphQL server compared to the Apollo GraphQL Server.
-It makes use of a PostgreSQL database for storage and a web interface / rest api to manage and interact with the server.
-Hasura allows for other GraphQL servers, microservices and other serverless code to be merged into a single GraphQL endpoint making it easier to manage and access from the clients machine.
+It makes use of a PostgreSQL database for storage and a web interface/rest API to manage and interact with the server.
+Hasura allows for other GraphQL servers, microservices and other serverless code to be merged into a single GraphQL endpoint making it easier to manage and access from the clients' machine.

 ### Running the server
-Hasura can be launched using the following docker compose script
+Hasura can be launched using the following docker-compose script
 ```yaml
 version: "3.7"